unbit/uwsgi-docs/index.rst

 The Emperor (implements massive instances management and monitoring)

-Loop engines (implement concurrency, uWSGI components can be run in preforking, threaded, asynchronous/evented and green thread/coroutine modes.
+Loop engines (implement concurrency, components can be run in preforking, threaded, asynchronous/evented and green thread/coroutine modes.
 Various technologies are supported, including uGreen – uWSGI Green Threads, Greenlet, Stackless, The Gevent loop engine, Goroutines and Fibers)

 .. note::